Shingles: more than a rash, it can lead to serious health complications

 UCI Health infectious disease expert encourages aging population to stay current on vaccinations

-IN THE NEWS: Dr. Shruti Gohil, a board-certified infectious disease specialist and the associate medical director of UCI Health Epidemiology & Infection Prevention, recently spoke with VeryWell Health regarding the chickenpox and shingles viruses and the need for older adults to stay up to date with their vaccinations.
+IN THE NEWS: Dr. Shruti Gohil, a board-certified infectious disease specialist and the associate medical director of UCI Health Epidemiology & Infection Prevention, recently spoke with VeryWell Health regarding the shingles virus and the need for older adults to stay up to date with their vaccinations.

-Gohil says that as one ages, or the immune system weakens, the chickenpox virus can reactivate and cause shingles.
+Gohil says that as one ages, or the immune system weakens, the chickenpox virus can reactivate and lead to shingles, which causes a painful rash and can lead to nerve damage.
 After vaccination, protection remains strong for several years, although some waning of immunity can occur over time.

 "Even in cases where vaccinated individuals develop shingles, symptoms are generally milder and less likely to result in long-term complications."